alm3aita/library-management-system/README.md

 postman has 3 folders :

-1) librarian : for librarian usage
+1) librarian : for the librarian to handle library-items

 2) enumerate : for fetching data